*Contiguous counties are those which border Kentucky. Tuition is charged for each credit hour enrolled.

 Tuition and charges are determined by the Kentucky Community and Technical College System Board of Regents.
 For payment deadlines, refer to the college academic calendar.

 You can pay your tuition online, (e-check and credit card only), by mail, or in person at the Business Affairs Office located on main campus.
-The Fort Knox and Springfield Centers also accept tuition payments for your convenience.
+The Fort Knox, Springfield, and Leitchfield Centers also accept tuition payments for your convenience.

 Tuition payment plan forms are available online through your Student Self-Service account.
 (Fall and Spring semesters only)